5 Things You Should Know Before Getting a Medical Card in Malaysia

 If you take a closer look at the risk of health issues and the rising costs of hospitalisation and medical care, ensuring that you and your loved ones are covered by a comprehensive medical insurance plan is as important as ever.

-Health Minister Datuk Seri Dr S. Subramaniam recently shared, that over a third of Malaysians are directly paying for medical services using their own money, an excessive figure that can lead to financial catastrophe.
-“Malaysia has high out-of-pocket health payments due to the small number of people who have health insurance or medical benefits at work,” he added in an article in the Malay Mail on 2 June.
+Ex-Health Minister Datuk Seri Dr S. Subramaniam shared in 2016 that over a third of Malaysians were directly paying for medical services using their own money, an excessive figure that can lead to financial catastrophe.
+“Malaysia has high out-of-pocket health payments due to the small number of people who have health insurance or medical benefits at work,” he added in an article in the Malay Mail on 2 June 2016.

 As public hospitals are over-utilised in most areas especially cities, investing in a health insurance plan for you and your family is critical to avoid landing yourself in a difficult financial position while still ensuring you receive the medical care and attention that you need.